mehmandarov/mehmandarov.github.io/README.md

 The site uses [Pagefind](https://pagefind.app/) for fully client-side, multilingual full-text search — no third-party service, no API key.
 The search index is built **automatically on every deploy** by the `Build search index (Pagefind)` step in `.github/workflows/jekyll.yml`.

-The page lives at `/search/` and is linked from the main nav.
-Posts are detected as English by default; posts tagged `norwegian` are indexed with the Norwegian stemmer (override per page with `lang: <code>` in the front matter).
+Current UI/behavior:

+- A fixed top-right search icon opens a search panel on every page.
+- A dedicated `/search/` page is also available.
+- Both use Pagefind **Component UI** (`pagefind-component-ui.js/css`).
+- Results are forced to sort by post date descending via `assets/js/pagefind-date-sort.js`.

+Language indexing:

+- English by default.
+- Posts tagged `norwegian` are indexed as Norwegian Bokmål (`nb`).
+- You can override per page with `lang:` in front matter.

 To enable search **locally**, build the index after Jekyll finishes: